eavestn/interview-challenges/architecture/payment-processing-platform.md

 Prepare an architectural diagram of your system.
 The system should be cloud-hosted and your design demonstrate your knowledge of fundamental cloud-hosted principles.

 Please spend no longer than three hours designing your system.
 This time should be spent conceptualizing the system, considering the various guidances below, and diagramming your solution.
-Incomplete solutions are acceptable; however, diagrammed components of the system should demonstrate rigor and completeness and thought.
+Incomplete solutions are acceptable; however, diagrammed components of the system should demonstrate rigor and completeness of thought.
 It is more important to have a well-behaved component of the system diagrammed than it is to diagram the whole system defined by the **Functional Requirements** section above.

 ### Guiding Question(s)